 Endless possibilities for DIY creations

 Every costume I’ve worn as an adult has been a DIY creation or pieced together with finds from my closet and secondhand stores.
 You don’t have to be super crafty to DIY a costume – because trust me, I’m not!
-I seek inspiration online, using guides like this one for a Colonel Sanders from KFC costume.
 It is actually really fun spending time shopping for different parts and building a costume together.
 It also gives you massive satisfaction when people ask where you got the costume from and you are able to say that you made it yourself and that it cost next to nothing!
 I make a list of things I think I can find at Goodwill and keep my wish list handy when I’m thrifting.
 It’s such a thrill when it all comes together like my mommy and me Cruella de Vil costume.

 Thrifting a Halloween costume teaches kids the value of bargain shopping